pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <ul>
  <li>...</li>
  <li>
- For a content stream containing marked-content sequences that are content items, the value shall be an array of indirect references to the sequences’ parent structure elements <ins onMouseEnter="mouseEnter(this)" data-issue="308">or <b>null</b> for unused marked content identifiers (MCIDs) or those that do not have a structural parent</ins>.
+ For a content stream containing marked-content sequences that are content items, the value shall be an array of indirect references to the sequences’ parent structure elements <ins onMouseEnter="mouseEnter(this)" data-issue="308" data-iso="approved">or <b>null</b> for unused marked content identifiers (MCIDs) or those that do not have a structural parent</ins>.
- The array element corresponding to each sequence shall be found by using the sequence’s marked-content identifier <ins onMouseEnter="mouseEnter(this)" data-issue="308">(MCID)</ins> as a zero-based index into the array.
+ The array element corresponding to each sequence shall be found by using the sequence’s marked-content identifier <ins onMouseEnter="mouseEnter(this)" data-issue="308" data-iso="approved">(MCID)</ins> as a zero-based index into the array.
  </li>
 </ul>

 <p class="location">Add a new NOTE 2 below existing NOTE as follows (existing NOTE to be renumbered as NOTE 1):</p>

 <p class="hangingindent">
-<ins onMouseEnter="mouseEnter(this)" data-issue="308">NOTE 2: MCIDs are scoped by content stream and must start at zero, so the same MCID may reappear across pages or XObjects.
+<ins onMouseEnter="mouseEnter(this)" data-issue="308" data-iso="approved">NOTE 2: MCIDs are scoped by content stream and must start at zero, so the same MCID may reappear across pages or XObjects.
 Thus ensuring MCIDs are contiguous for any given page allows for efficient creation of <b>StructParents</b> without excessive <b>null</b> objects in the structure tree root <b>ParentTree</b> number-tree.</ins>
 </p>

 <p>...</p>